TogaiHQ/logic-parser/README.md

-#Logic Parser
+# Logic Parser

-Used for parsing json logic statements
+Kotlin library used for validating [jsonlogic](https://jsonlogic.com/) rules and evaluating them with values provided.